micheleangioni/node-ts-ai-starter/readme.md

 ## Installation

+1. Clone the repo;
+2. Copy the `env.example` file into a new `.env` file and fill in the variables;
-Just clone the repo and run `npm install` to install the needed dependencies.
+3. Run `npm install` to install the needed dependencies.

 ## Running the Application